 VEXP80320 - Examples of various export scenarios and VAT treatments: Examples involving exports to associated companies outside the UK: UK business customer arranges for delivery to their overseas address

 In this example of an indirect export

 - The UK supplier delivers the goods to a freight forwarder employed by the customer (or the freight forwarder collects the goods from the UK supplier).

-This is an example of an indirect export.
 The supply cannot be zero rated because